-Below are a variety of our personal stories of students and families that we have helped through the various aspects of the college process.
+Below are a variety of our personal stories of students and families that I have helped through the various aspects of the college process.

 The Student That Needed a Boost

 Jessica’s father, Bill, called on October 12th to see if I would meet with his daughter, a high school senior.
 Apparently, the college search and application process was not going well, or really at all, and he was hoping I could help.
 He thought it best that I meet with Jessica alone, as she was not cooperating with her parents on anything related to college.

 I met with Jessica a couple of days later and soon realized she was terrified of not getting into any colleges.
 Her grades and test scores were not very strong and she could not see a way forward that would end well.
 As I talked to Jessica about her high school years a couple of patterns began to emerge.
 First, she had worked 20 hours a week for all four years of high school, and second, she had devoted almost as much time to community service, helping special needs students one on one, and playing a leadership role in fundraising for special needs organizations in her town.

 I sat down with Jessica and logged onto the Common Application.
 We talked about how her paid work and community service would amply fill in the activities section.
 Then we discussed what essay prompt she might choose, and what experience she wanted to share as part of her application.
 She decided to write about how she helped a friend with autism get a job at a local establishment.
 She began to see that the college admissions directors who would be reading her applications would value the things she had accomplished.

 At our next meeting Jessica and I discussed her academic record.
 We discovered that she did better in classes where she got individual attention from the teacher.
 We decided she should look at schools where she would have small classes and get the additional help she might need.